Phil-CST-BCIT/COMP_2800_Team_DTC-20_Corona_Class/README.md

 The app provides an open API for other web developsers to use the data visualization in their apps.

+The UI of the APP is primarily built with React framework.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: